fbradasc/HOB/README.md

 # Message

-**Message** is a single header implementation C preprocessor macro to define C++ message classes binary and JSON serializable over a std::iostream.
+**Message** is a single header implementation C preprocessor macro to define C++ message classes which can binary and JSON serializable over a std::iostream.

 JSON data is only serialized, binary data are deserialized as well.